paulscottrobson/neo6502-documents/neo6502/docs/reference/api-listing.md

 Parameter:2 is the attribute bitfield.
 (See Stat File for details.)

 The directory bit cannot be changed.
 Obviously.

+### Function 22 : Check End of File.

+Returns the end of file status of an opened file.
+On input:

+Parameter:0 contains the file channel to operate on.

+On output:

+Parameter:0 is non-zero if the file is at the end of the file.

+This call should be used on open files and may return an error if the file is closed.

 ### Function 32 : List Filtered